ArturoHurtado7/weather-app/README.md

 ## Commands to run the project

-- Run the project:
+### Run the project:

 ```bash
 docker-compose up --force-recreate --build --remove-orphans -d
 ```

-- access the database:
+### Optional commands:

-in the mysql container terminal run:
+- to access the database, in the mysql container terminal run:

 ```bash
 mysql -u root -p